JackFreako/tconf-2017-talk/README.md

 Parallel execution [Done]
-Add .travis.yml file to your repository [Done] directConnect bypassing selenium server [Done] Multiple browsers (Chrome , Firefox) [Done]
+Add .travis.yml file to your repository [Done] directConnect bypassing selenium server [Done]
+  -- If direct Connect is true then , one needs the chrome driver to be present in the node_modules so
+      that protractor can directly interact with chrome driver.
+Multiple browsers (Chrome , Firefox) [Done]
 Headless mode (PhantomJS) [Not to be done] [As specified in their browser support] [https://github.com/angular/protractor/blob/master/docs/browser-support.md] [DONE]